codesqueak/GardenLEDLamp/README.md

 * The cell is too small to supply adequate power in the winter
 * The plastic coating on the cell degrades and becomes opaque
-* They suffer from corrosion
+* The electronics suffer from corrosion
 * The illumination level is low